 Brachial Plexus Injuries: Care and Treatment

-It is a complex network that supplies the nerves to all the muscles in our upper limb apart from the trapezius (Greenwood et al. 2013; Mauk 2012).
-If this web of nerves is damaged, it can potentially have quite severe consequences for the individual.
+It is a complex network that supplies the nerves to all the muscles in the upper limbs apart from the trapezius (Greenwood et al. 2013; Mauk 2012).
+If this web of nerves is damaged, it can have potentially severe consequences for the individual.

-Often a brachial plexus injury will occur when these nerves are stretched, compressed or torn.
-Signs and symptoms of brachial plexus injuries are dependent on basically two factors: the severity of the injury and the location of the injury.
+Often, a brachial plexus injury will occur when the nerves are stretched, compressed or torn.
+Signs and symptoms of brachial plexus injuries are mostly dependent on two factors: the severity of the injury and the location of the injury.

-The less severe brachial plexus injuries are those that occur from accidents such as a sporting mishap.
+The less severe brachial plexus injuries are those that occur from accidents such as sporting mishaps.

-The symptoms experienced from these less severe injuries range from only lasting for a few seconds or minutes, to lasting for a few days.
-People will often complain of a burning sensation or electric shock feeling down their arm and may also experience numbness and weakness in the affected arm (Mayo Clinic 2016).
+The symptoms experienced from these less severe injuries may last from a few seconds or minutes to a few days.
+People will often complain of a burning sensation or electric shock feeling down their arm and may also experience numbness and weakness in the affected arm (Mayo Clinic 2020).

-The more severe brachial plexus injuries are generally those that are a result of a high level exertion of force such as those felt in a motor vehicle accident.
+The more severe brachial plexus injuries are generally those resulting from a high-level exertion of force such as that felt in a motor vehicle accident.

-The brachial plexus roots can be ripped away from the spinal cord, and this is known as a total avulsion brachial plexus injury.
-As you can imagine, by severely damaging these nerves, the individual may be left with a paralysed arm and a significant loss of function, sensation, and severe pain (Mayo Clinic 2016).
+A total avulsion brachial plexus injury is when the brachial plexus roots are ripped away from the spinal cord.
+The individual may be left with a paralysed arm, a significant loss of function and sensation or severe pain (Mayo Clinic 2020).

-Another way in which these injuries can occur is during birth.
-This is called congenital brachial palsy and is thought to occur during the birthing process from trauma occurring to the brachial plexus.
+Another way in which these injuries may occur is during birth.
+This is known as congenital brachial palsy and is thought to occur during the birthing process from trauma occurring to the brachial plexus.

-The injury can occur to some or even all of the nerve roots of the brachial plexus, in which during this process they become stretched or ruptured.
+The injury can occur to some or even all of the nerve roots of the brachial plexus, which may become stretched or ruptured during this process.

-In both infants and adults, the underlying treatment principles remain the same, with the main goal of treatment for patients being to return to their previous level of function and to prevent any potential further disability.
+In both infants and adults, the underlying treatment principles remain the same, with the main goals of treatment being for patients to return to their previous level of function and the prevention of any potential further disability.

-Rehabilitation is an important component of treatment for someone with a brachial plexus injury, especially those with a severe injury.
-An important factor not to be overlooked in their rehabilitation treatment is the patient's willingness to participate in their treatment program.
-Therefore, to ensure patient engagement, they must be well informed on their condition and their chances of regaining back their strength, increasing their level of function, and to what degree their level of function is anticipated to be following this injury.
+Rehabilitation is an important component of treatment for someone with a brachial plexus injury, especially if the injury is severe.
+An important factor not to be overlooked in rehabilitation treatment is the patient's willingness to participate in their treatment program.

-Physiotherapists are very important in this process in order to help the individual develop increased strength and coordination, and overcome disability and deformity.
-Occupational therapists also have an important role with assisting the individual with functional training and looking at areas such as range of motion, stamina, power and the need for any adaptive devices (Greenwood et al. 2013).
+Physiotherapy is essential to help the individual increase their strength and coordination.
+Occupational therapists also have an important role in assisting the individual with functional training and looking at areas such as range of motion, stamina, power and the need for any adaptive devices (Greenwood et al. 2013).

 It is important that rehabilitative treatment is sought immediately following the injury.
 With any injury involving nerve and muscle, delayed treatment can lead to contractures forming and further disability for the individual (Greenwood et al 2013).

 Brachial plexus injuries can be quite debilitating for the individual.
-Nurses caring for these patients need to ensure they are informed of their condition and support them in becoming active participants in their care.
-Without this engagement, treatment can fail, leading to increases in disability for the individual and having a multitude of effects on all areas of their life.
+Nurses caring for these patients need to ensure they are well-informed and supported to become active participants in their care.
+Without this engagement, treatment can fail, leading to increases in disability for the individual and a multitude of effects on all areas of their life.